The E5 Alpine Crossing8 Days & 7 Nights 4.8 Read 12 reviews

 Dieses Hotel im Chalet-Stil mit Wellnessbereich verteilt sich auf 5 Gebäude und befindet sich in Sonthofen in den bayerischen Alpen.

-Start your E5 adventure by taking a local ‘Wanderbus’ (a shuttle service specifically designed for hikers) to the hamlet of Spielmannsau (20 mins).
+Start your E5 adventure by taking a transfer to the hamlet of Spielmannsau (20-30 mins).
 From here the ascent to the Kemptner hut begins and the scenery becomes increasingly impressive.
 Keep your eyes peeled for marmots as they like to call the grassy meadows here home.
 Continue to ascend to the Mädelejoch (1,974m), a mountain pass that also marks the German/Austrian border.

 Start the descent through Rossgumpenalm passing the Simms waterfall and arriving in the hamlet of Holzgau, famous for its beautifully preserved buildings and their painted facades.
-A pre-booked transfer (35 mins) takes you from here to Madau; your overnight location.
+A transfer arranged on the day (35 mins) takes you from here to Madau; your overnight location.

 Ein uriges Berggasthaus in Madau, das Berghüttenfeeling verspricht.